Preamble #

 sudo systemctl enable libvirtd

-in virt-manager click on Create a new Virtual Machine and then Import and Existing Disk image
+click on Create a new Virtual Machine

-and lastly you just name your VM With the virtual machine set up, let’s now configure SSH for efficient remote access
+and lastly you just name your VM

 SSH Setup #